lepperm/Learning-Log/_includes/blog-todo.md

 **Modularity**
 - [ ] Make the skill collection and data generic (for example, could be reused for a spoken languages learning breakdown)
 - [ ] Create `includes` versions of task deferral messages
+- [ ] Build a "Quotes" element to replace existing quotes

 **Quality and Code Health**
 - [ ] Add documentation to all Jekyll/Liquid functions